-- (c) The parent understands that the granting of consent is voluntary on the part of the parent and may be revoked at anytime. - (d) If a parent revokes consent, that revocation is not retroactive (i.e., it does not negate an action that has occurred after the consent was given and before the consent was revoked). - (10) Core curriculum.
-Core curriculum means English, reading or language arts, mathematics, science, foreign languages, civics and government, economics, arts, history, and geography which have instructional approaches that are based on scientifically validated research supporting the curriculum's effectiveness and demonstrate a high probability of success for a majority of students. - (11) Day.
-Whenever a limit of "days" appears within these regulations, the following definitions shall apply: - (a) "Day" is defined as a calendar day, unless stated to be "business day" or "school day". - (b) "Business day" means weekdays, excluding Federal and State holidays, unless the latter are specifically included. - (c) "School day" means any day, including partial days, when children attend school for instructional purposes.
-The term school day has the same meaning for all children in school, including children with and without disabilities. - (12) Educational Surrogate Parent is an individual appointed by the AOE to ensure the rights of the child and student are protected when: - (i) The parents of the child or student are not known or cannot be located after reasonable efforts; - (ii) The child or student in state custody through the Department of Children and Families or has a public guardian appointed by a Vermont court (18 VSA §9301-9316); or
+(3) The parent understands that the granting of consent is voluntary on the part of the Deleted: c Commented [CJ93]: Technical edit parent and may be revoked at any time.
+(4) If a parent revokes consent, that revocation is not retroactive (i.e., it does not negate an Deleted: d action that has occurred after the consent was given and before the consent was revoked). (i) Core curriculum.
+Core curriculum means English, reading or language arts, mathematics, Deleted: 10 science, foreign languages, civics and government, economics, arts, history, geography, and Deleted: and physical education which have instructional approaches that are based on scientifically Commented [CJ94]: PE now has a standardized assessment and is part of ESSA reporting - consistent to include in core curriculum validated research supporting the curriculum's effectiveness and demonstrate a high probability of success for a majority of students. (k) Day.
+Whenever a limit of "days" appears within these regulations, the following definitions Deleted: 11 shall apply: (1) "Day" is defined as a calendar day, unless stated to be "business day" or "school day".
+Deleted: a (2) "Business day" means weekdays, excluding Federal and State holidays, unless the latter Deleted: b are specifically included.
+(3) "School day" means any day, including partial days, when children attend school for Deleted: c instructional purposes.
+The term school day has the same meaning for all children in school, including children with and without disabilities.
+Educational Surrogate Parent is an individual appointed by the AOE to ensure the rights of Deleted: Deleted: the child and student are protected when: (1) The parents of the child or student are not known or cannot be located after reasonable Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.44" + efforts; (2) The child or student is in state custody through the Department of Children and Commented [CJ95]: Grammatical correction Families or Deleted: or has a public guardian appointed by a Vermont court (18 VSA § 9301-9316 Deleted: ) Deleted: 3Vermont Special Education Rules - rev. 2019 Page 67 of 177